jzombie/rust-sec-fetcher/python/STAGE_1_PREP.md

         TODO: Document expected field rows, etc, for reference?

+    3. Ingest into database

+        Use `notebooks/ingest_us_gaap_concepts.py` to ingest.

+    --- TODO: Are these needed?
     n?.
 Download taxonomy hierarchies and extract ZIP file. n?.
 Extract taxonomy hierarchies to a CSV.